josephbeuysmum/Dertisch/README.md

 Preamble
 ---

--   The codebase has been updated recently and the following documentation is somewhat out-of-date.
-It will be reviewed shortly (once I get the time, basically); also
--   `Dertisch` aims to be stable enough to use as production code, but at present partly exists as an experiment into what being *swifty* means in relation to traditional view/model architectures.
-Until the experiment is complete **Dertisch is not recommended for production code**.
+-   `Dertisch` aims to be stable enough to use as production code, but at present exists partly as an experiment into what being *swifty* means in relation to traditional view/model architectures.
+Because of this, currently **Dertisch is not recommended for production code**, although this is planned to change.

 ---